qgis/QGIS-Documentation/source/docs/user_manual/connecting_data/opening_data.rst

 * **Driver**: Name of the DB2 driver.
 Typically this would be IBM DB2 ODBC DRIVER.
 * **DB2 Host**: Name of the database host.
-This must be a resolvable host name such as would be used to open a telnet connection or ping the host.
-If the database is on the same computer as QGIS, simply enter *'localhost'* here.
+This must be a resolvable host name such as would be used to open a TCP/IP connection or ping the host.
+If the database is on the same computer as QGIS, simply enter *localhost* here.
 * **DB2 Port**: Port number the DB2 database server listens on.
 The default DB2 LUW port is ``50000``.
 The default DB2 z/OS port is ``446``.